-Thank you very much for your interest in our company.
-Data protection is particularly important to the management of e.s.m.
+We are very pleased about your interest in our company.
+Data protection has a particularly high priority for the management of e.s.m.
 Edelstahl- Schwimmbad- und Metallbau GmbH.
-The use of the e.s.m.
-Internet pages is prohibited, offenders sending unwanted spam messages will be punished. e.s.m.
-Edelstahl- Schwimmbad- und Metallbau GmbH is basically possible without any manual indication of personal data.
-However, if a person concerned wishes to make use of special services provided by our company via our website, personal data may have to be processed.
-If the processing of personal data is necessary and there is no legal basis for such processing, we generally obtain the consent of the person concerned.
+The use of the Internet pages of e.s.m.
+Edelstahl- Schwimmbad- und Metallbau GmbH is possible without any manual specification of personal data.
+However, if a data subject wants to use special services of our enterprise via our website, processing of personal data could become necessary.
+If processing of personal data is necessary and there is no legal basis for such processing, we will generally obtain the consent of the data subject.

-The processing of personal data, for example the name, address, e-mail address or telephone number of a person concerned, is always carried out in accordance with the Basic Data Protection Regulation and in accordance with the data protection regulations applicable to e.s.m..
-Edelstahl- Schwimmbad- und Metallbau GmbH in accordance with the country-specific data protection regulations.
-By means of this data protection declaration, our company wishes to inform the public about the type, scope and purpose of the personal data collected, used and processed by us.
-Furthermore, the persons concerned will be informed about their rights by means of this data protection declaration.
+The processing of personal data, such as the name, address, e-mail address, or telephone number of a data subject shall always be in line with the German Data Protection Act and in accordance with the country-specific data protection regulations applicable to e.s.m.
+Edelstahl- Schwimmbad- und Metallbau GmbH applicable country-specific data protection regulations.
+By means of this data protection declaration, our enterprise would like to inform the public about the type, scope and purpose of the personal data collected, used and processed by us.
+Furthermore, data subjects are informed of their rights by means of this data protection declaration.

 The e.s.m.
-Edelstahl- Schwimmbad- und Metallbau GmbH has implemented numerous technical and organisational measures to ensure the most complete possible protection of the personal data processed via this website.
-Nevertheless, Internet-based data transmissions can in principle have security gaps, so that absolute protection cannot be guaranteed.
-For this reason, every person concerned is free to transmit personal data to us by alternative means, such as telephone or post.
+Edelstahl- Schwimmbad- und Metallbau GmbH has implemented numerous technical and organisational measures to ensure the most complete protection of personal data processed through this website.
+Nevertheless, Internet-based data transmissions can always be subject to security vulnerabilities, so that absolute protection cannot be guaranteed.
+For this reason, every data subject is free to transmit personal data to us by alternative means, for example by telephone or by post.

-We use the most common SSL (Secure Socket Layer) method in connection with the highest level of encryption supported by your browser.
-As a rule, this is a 2048 bit encryption.
+We use the widespread SSL procedure (Secure Socket Layer) in connection with the highest encryption level supported by your browser when visiting the website.
+As a rule, this is a 2048-bit encryption.
 If your browser does not support 2048-bit encryption, we use 128 to 256-bit v3 technology instead.
-You can tell whether an individual page of our website is transmitted in encrypted form by the closed representation of the key or lock symbol in the lower status bar of your browser.
+You can tell whether an individual page of our website is encrypted by the closed display of the key or lock symbol in the lower status bar of your browser.

 e.s.m.
 Edelstahl- Schwimmbad- und Metallbau GmbH